VanOvermeire/sam-template-creator/README.md

 #### Directory

 Every lambda should have its own directory, under the root of the project.
 Other files can be present in the same directory.

+If a single zip file is present in the same folder as the handler file, the tool assumes this zip contains your code and points the `CodeUri` to that zip.

 #### Temporary limitation